interzoid/sdk-nodejs/README.md

 ## API Key

 Please visit https://www.interzoid.com/register-api-account to register for an API key and receive free usage credits.
-This API key will be used as a parameter with each call to the API for authentication and usage tracking.
+This API key will be used as a parameter with each call to the API (via the SDK function) for authentication and usage tracking.

 ---